-The Pay Committee will award an SEN spot value allowance on a range of between £2,106 and £4,158 to any classroom teacher who meets the criteria.
+The pay committee will award a SEN spot value allowance on a range of between $\pounds 2,149$ and $\pounds 4,158$ to any classroom teacher who meets the criteria.

-When deciding on the amount of the allowance to be paid, the Board of Trustees will take into account the structure of the Trust's SEN provision (see Appendix C), whether any mandatory qualifications are required for the post, the qualifications or expertise of the teacher relevant to the post; and the relative demands of the post.
-The Board of Trustees will also establish differential values in relation to SEN roles in the school in order to reflect significant differences in the nature and challenge of the work entailed so that the different payment levels can be objectively justified.
+When deciding on the amount of the allowance to be paid, the governing body will take into account the structure of the school's SEN provision, whether any mandatory qualifications are required for the post, the qualifications or expertise of the teacher relevant to the post; and the relative demands of the post.
+The governing body will also establish differential values in relation to SEN roles in the school in order to reflect significant differences in the nature and challenge of the work entailed so that the different payment levels can be objectively justified.